-Shellfish waters are classified based on findings of a sanitary survey.
-The sanitary survey identifies all actual and potential pollution sources, and their impact upon a growing area, reviews bacteriological quality of waters in the growing area, analyses meteorological, hydrodynamic, and geographic characteristics of the growing area, evaluates changes in land use and their potential to impact the growing area, evaluates the performance of sewage treatment plants, and looks for any failing septic systems.
-The NSSP MO requires sanitary surveys to be reevaluated and updated yearly, reviewed and updated every three years, and repeated every 12 years.
-Any area not meeting all NSSP MO criteria for its current classification, due to new or existing pollution sources or degradation of water quality, will be downgraded.
-Any upgrade in an areas classification must be supported by the findings of a sanitary survey.
+- Shoreline sanitary surveys.
+DA/BA performs coastal sanitary surveys along Connecticut's 250-mile shoreline.
+The sanitary survey identifies all actual and potential pollution sources and their impact upon a growing area; reviews bacteriological quality of waters in the growing area; analyzes meteorological, hydrodynamic, and geographic characteristics of the growing area; evaluates changes in land use and their potential to impact the growing area; evaluates the performance of sewage treatment plants; and looks for any failing septic systems.
+The NSSP-MO requires sanitary surveys to be reevaluated and updated yearly, reviewed and updated every three years, and repeated every 12 years.

 - Classifying shellfish growing waters.
 Shellfish growing areas are classified based upon the findings of shoreline sanitary surveys.
 Routine water quality results should support the classifications.
 DA/BA staff collect, and the onsite DA/BA laboratory processes, water and shellfish samples year-round.
 DA/BA analyzes water quality data and ensures that all commercial and recreational shellfish growing areas are appropriately classified according to the NSSP-MO requirements.
 Shellfish growing areas and water quality stations along Connecticut's shoreline can be viewed on the Aquaculture Mapping Atlas.